 The British Redwing ‘’Turdus iliacus” is a winter bird, and only very few pairs nest in the UK.
 The British breeding population of redwing is usually confined to northern Scotland, where nesting was first recorded in 1925.
-The population increased slowly, and now numbers some 100 pairs in most years.
+The population increased slowly and now numbers some 100 pairs in most years.

-There is little evidence of a westward spread in range, and it is speculated that Britain’s breeding birds are migrants which have simply failed to return to Scandinavia, rather than being the vanguard of extensive colonization.
+There is little evidence of a westward spread in range, and it is speculated that Britain’s breeding birds are migrants that have simply failed to return to Scandinavia, rather than being the vanguard of extensive colonization.
 Isolated breeding has been recorded as far south as Kent.

 Two distinct populations reach Britain each winter, one from Scandinavia and Russia, the other from Iceland, and further south in Europe.
 The Icelandic birds spend winter in the west, around the Irish Sea, and the Scandinavian birds in the east.
 Normally, red wings reach the UK in the month of October.

 Although at first glance the two populations are very similar, the Icelandic birds are in fact distinctly darker and larger.
-In the Autumn, they live in hedges and orchards and are often seen with the flock of fieldfares, starlings, common blackbirds, ring ouzels, Mistle thrush, and song thrush.
+In the autumn, they live in hedges and orchards and are often seen with the flock of fieldfares, starlings, common blackbirds, ring ouzels, mistle thrush, and song thrush.

 The greater size gives longer wings, necessary to carry them on lengthy, overseas migrations.
 The Icelandic birds have recently colonized the Faeroes and may also be responsible for some British breeding birds.
 Although a ground feeder, flocks frequently gather on berry bushes such as hawthorn or ivy and feed until the supply is exhausted.
-In-flight, the smallness of this species can at times make it appear rather lark-like, particularly in a migrating flock.
+In flight, the smallness of this species can at times make it appear rather lark-like, particularly in a migrating flock.

 The tawny-red underwing can be obvious and quite unlike the yellow buff of the song thrush.
 A standing bird shows distinctive lines or streaks on an almost white breast.
 Dull red flanks are usually visible.